ShacharGrauman/nodejs-course/PITCHME.md

 Again, watch the cookie in browser and in server console

-What's wrong?
+Have you noticed anything?

 ---
 #### @color[#e49436](Express Session)

 Sessions are stored in memory

-If user sends hew session cookie, our middleware can't find it
+If user sends new session cookie, our middleware can't find it

 So it initiates a new one...

 We need to store our sessions to survive server restarts

+...More user friendly

 ---
 #### @color[#e49436](Express Session Store)